A descent method for nonsmooth multiobjective optimization problems on Riemannian manifolds: An implementable descent method for Riemannian nonsmooth multiobjective optimization

-From Theorem \ref{th3.1} and the previous results, we know that $0_x\in {\rm conv}G(x)$ if $x$ is a Pareto optimum of problem (\ref{pro1}).
-Conversely, when the objective functions are strictly convex, the point satisfying (\ref{eq3.1}) is Pareto optimum of problem (\ref{pro1}); see the lemma below.
+From Theorem \ref{th3.1} and the previous results, we know that $0_x\in {\rm conv}G(x)$ if $x$ is a Pareto optimizer of problem (\ref{pro1}).
+Conversely, when the objective functions are strictly convex, the point satisfying (\ref{eq3.1}) is Pareto optimizer of problem (\ref{pro1}); see the lemma below.